linebender/vello/sparse_strips/vello_cpu/README.md

 renderer is still under active development, however, and a few limitations
 remain:

-- Some features are not yet supported and may panic, including filters during multi-threaded rendering and complex filter graphs.
+- Complex filter graphs are currently not supported at all and will panic.
+  In multi-threaded mode, even simple filters are currently unsupported.
 - Parts of the API and its documentation are still suboptimal, for example the [`Resources`][] lifecycle.
 - Some exposed features remain experimental and are not recommended for use, including glyph caching.
 Experimental APIs are identified in their method documentation.
 - There is still more room for performance improvements, in particular on x86 systems and also for multi-threaded rendering.

 With that said, we are continuously improving Vello CPU and will address these and other limitations in future releases.

 ## Performance